Stop losing Yosemite Valley campgrounds to faster campers

 These answer the practical questions campers ask when deciding whether to keep searching manually or set up alerts.

 Yes.
-Camp-Now is built for sold-out campground openings like Upper Pines, where cancellations can appear and disappear before most campers can react manually.
+Camp-Now is built for sold-out Yosemite Valley campground openings, including Upper Pines, Lower Pines, and North Pines dates where cancellations can appear and disappear before most campers can react manually.

-Do I still need to refresh Yosemite manually?+
+Do I still need to refresh Recreation.gov for Yosemite camping reservations?+

-No. Camp-Now watches for matching Yosemite cancellations and texts you if a site is added to your cart, which removes the need to keep refreshing recreation.gov yourself.
+No. Camp-Now watches for matching Yosemite Valley cancellations and texts you if a site is added to your cart, which removes the need to keep refreshing Recreation.gov yourself.

 Does Camp-Now automatically buy the Yosemite reservation?+